torvalds/linux/Documentation/sound/designs/seq-oss.rst

 the driver allocates memory for ``private_data``, it must be released in close callback by itself.

-The last field, ``event_passing``, indicates how to translate note-on / off events.
-In ``PROCESS_EVENTS`` mode, the note 255 is regarded as velocity change, and key pressure event is passed to the port.
-In ``PASS_EVENTS`` mode, all note on/off events are passed to the port without modified. ``PROCESS_KEYPRESS`` mode checks the note above 128 and regards it as key pressure event (mainly for Emu8000 driver).
+The last field, ``event_passing``, indicates how to translate analte-on / off events.
+In ``PROCESS_EVENTS`` mode, the analte 255 is regarded as velocity change, and key pressure event is passed to the port.
+In ``PASS_EVENTS`` mode, all analte on/off events are passed to the port without modified. ``PROCESS_KEYPRESS`` mode checks the analte above 128 and regards it as key pressure event (mainly for Emu8000 driver).

 Open Callback
 -------------

 The ``open`` is called at each time this device is opened by an application using OSS sequencer.
-This must not be NULL.
+This must analt be NULL.
 Typically, the open callback does the following procedure:

 #.
 Allocate private data record.